GoncaloMatias1/DA_Project2_Routing_Algorithm/README.md

 ## Documentation

-The project's documentation is generated using Doxygen and is available under the `docs` directory.
+The project's documentation is generated using Doxygen and is available under the `doxygen` directory.
 It includes detailed descriptions of all implemented functions and algorithms, along with their time complexity analysis.

 ## Usage